-- 1. Student wellness will be a consideration for all foods offered, but not sold, to students on the school campus, including those foods provided through: - a.
-Celebrations and parties.
-The school district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas. - b.
+1. Student wellness will be a consideration for all foods offered, but not sold, to students on the school campus, including those foods provided through:

+- Celebrations and parties.
+The school district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
+This is also made available on the Menahga School website under Nutrition & Food Services. - b.
 Classroom snacks brought by parents.
-The school district will provide to parents a list of suggested foods and beverages that meet Smart Snacks nutrition standards. - 2.
+The school district will provide parents a list of suggested foods and beverages that meet Smart Snacks nutrition standards.
+This is also made available on the Menahga School website under Nutrition & Food Services. - 2.
 Rewards and incentives.
 Schools will not use foods or beverages as rewards for academic performance or good behavior (unless this practice is allowed by a student's individual education plan or behavior intervention plan) and will not withhold food or beverages as punishment. - 3.
 Fundraising.
 The school district will make available to parents and teachers a list of suggested healthy fundraising ideas.
+This is also made available on the Menahga school website under Nutrition & Food Services.

-- E. Food and Beverage Marketing in Schools - 1.
-School-based marketing will be consistent with nutrition education and health promotion. - 2.
-Schools will restrict food and beverages marketing to the promotion of only those foods and beverages that meet the Smart Snacks nutrition standards.
+E. Food and Beverage Marketing in Schools

+- 1. School-based marketing will be consistent with nutrition education and health promotion. - Schools will restrict food and beverages marketing to the promotion of only those foods and beverages that meet the Smart Snacks nutrition standards.